-When the relationship between human and microbe sours, infectious disease ensues.
+When the relationship between humans and microbes sours, infectious disease ensues.

 But can infectious disease be cured?

-That question has a simple answer with a long explanation: no, it technically cannot be cured, but it can be prevented, treated, and even eradicated through vaccines, research, and community mobilization.
+That question has a simple answer with a lengthy explanation: no, it technically cannot be cured, but it can be prevented, treated, and even eradicated through vaccines, research, and community mobilization.

 Read on to learn what an infectious disease is, how it spreads, and what researchers and doctors are doing to treat, prevent, and eradicate each one.

 So when does our interaction with microbes turn into an infectious disease?
 And does all infection imply illness?

 To understand what exactly an infectious disease is and the different types of infectious diseases, let’s break down a few key terms:

 - Microbes are highly adaptable microorganisms that have colonized this world and our bodies, greatly outnumbering the human cells in our gut, and often aiding in essential functions like breaking down food, synthesizing vitamins, and stimulating the immune system.
 Most of these are harmless—those that aren’t are called pathogens.

 - A pathogen is the microbe that causes a disease.
 The pathogen’s virulence is the severity of the disease’s symptoms.